Public Transit Places

 Initial Place Measurement

-Motionworks begins its process by measuring the visitation at transit stations depending on their focused/unfocused status.
+Motionworks begins by measuring the visitation at transit stations depending on their focused or unfocused status.
 Focused transit stations are directly measured based on how many devices were seen within the data collection area of the station over time.
 About 85% of the transit stations in our database are focused.
-The visitation for unfocused transit stations(e.g., underground stations) are estimated based on either:
+Motionworks estimates visitation for unfocused transit stations (e.g., underground stations) based on either:

 • The parent place (if any) and the traffic passed down from parent to child.
-This is the same methodology Motionworks uses for non-transit parent / child places.
+This is the same methodology Motionworks uses for non-transit parent/child places.

-• Very few of the unfocused transit stations fall within this category – around 2%
+• Very few of the unfocused transit stations fall within this category -- around 2%

 Station Mapping